ashutoshmjain/homepage/_posts/2017-08-03-write-like-a-coder.md

 	Feel free to edit as needed.

+## Working with multiple files (Buffers)

+If you have come this far, you probably already need to work with multiple files together.
+Vim really excels in keeping tens (if not hundreds) of files at your tips.
+Here is the core vim features that can be later expanded with the plugins.
+	"open a new or existing file
+	:e <file path /filename1> # Auto completion should make it easy.
+Wild cards such as * should also work.
+	"open one more file
+	:e <file path /filename2> # Auto completion should make it easy.
+Wild cards such as * should also work.
+	"At this stage vim has two files open and each is in its on `buffer`.
+You can simply move around these files :b1 - go to first buffer
+	:b2 - go to second buffer
+	:bp - go to previous buffer
+	:bn - go to next buffer.
+	:buffers - show a list of open buffers.

+Imagine buffers as a single session of vim.
+That means you can yank cut paste across buffers.
+At some point, you may want to see two (or more ) files at the same time.
+Yes , vim does that too.
+We can split the screen into multiple horizontal or vertical windows and pull any buffer (even same buffer) in any window.

+	"For horizontal split
+	:sp
+	For vertical split
+	:vsp
+	"Toggle between open windows
+	<ctrl>w w
+	"pull buffers in active window with buffer commands such as :b1 ; :b2 ; :bp ; :bn etc.

 ## Plug-Ins
 There are thousands of plug ins for vim. vim.org is the legacy site for the list but its lot easier to look at [vimawesome](http://vimawesome.com/)